 Mozart's Viennese piano sonatas (nos.
 10-18) were recorded over three days in 2008, and the nine remaining sonatas over two days in 2009.
 This is the first recording that Pienaar also edited himself.
 The complete set was released by Avie in November 2010 and received outstanding notices.

 Further CD releases have been of Bach's Goldberg Variations and the Fourteen Canons BWV1087 (rec.
-September 2010), Beethoven's Diabelli Variations and Op.
-126 Bagatelles (rec.
-September 2011), and a much-praised new recording of Book 1 (rec.
-April 2013) of Bach’s ‘48’ coupled with a re-mastered version of the 2004 recording of Book 2.
+September 2010), Beethoven's Diabelli Variations and Bagatelles, Op.126 (rec.
+September 2011), and a much-praised new recording of Book 1 of Bach’s ‘48’ (rec.
+April 2013) coupled with a re-mastered version of the 2004 recording of Book 2.

-A studio cycle of Beethoven’s 32 piano sonatas, recorded over ten days (during September and November 2012, January 2013, and January and April 2014) was publicised in February 2015 to very mixed critical responses.
+A studio cycle of Beethoven’s 32 piano sonatas, recorded over ten days (during September and November 2012, January 2013, and January and April 2014) was publicised in February 2015 to mixed critical responses.
 During March and July 2015 a set of Schubert’s twelve great sonatas (the eleven completed sonatas together with the important fragment D. 840), was recorded at St George’s, Bristol, the release date for this yet to be confirmed.
-Planned for 2016 is a traversal of the mature piano music of 20th-century South African composer Arnold van Wyk, to be recorded at Potton Hall, Sussex.
-Other projects include returning to the Chopin ballades and compiling another 17th-century keyboard recital to complement the Gibbons one of 2006.

-Recent recitals credits included performing at the Singapore International Piano Festival and Eilat Festival in Israel, playing the two books of Bach's Well-Tempered Clavier on consecutive nights at London's King's Place (as part of their 'Bach Unwrapped' festival), chamber music at Kioi Hall in Tokyo and appearances in South Africa.
-Upcoming is a Chopin and Schubert recital at the Wigmore Hall.
+Recital credits include performing at the Singapore International Piano Festival and Eilat Festival in Israel, playing the two books of Bach's Well-Tempered Clavier on consecutive nights at London's King's Place (as part of their 'Bach Unwrapped' festival), a Wigmore Hall recital of Chopin and Schubert, chamber music at Kioi Hall and Shinjuku Opera City in Tokyo and re-introducing South African audiences to Arnold Van Wyk’s 1950s masterpiece, Night Music.

-Recent collaborations have included re-imagining music from the 17th through 20th centuries for the unlikely combination of trumpet and piano, with Jonathan Freeman-Attwood.
-Five discs, mostly of Pienaar's own arrangements, have so far been recorded for the Linn label, the most recent (a neo-classical recital, including a complete Stravinsky 'Pulcinella', recorded in July 2014) released in early 2015.
-Further chamber music activities have included performing Bach's Art of Fugue on harpsichords and chamber organs with Martin Knizia, playing prominent London venues with violinist Giovanni Guzzo and the Brahms violin sonatas with Peter Sheppard-Skaerved at Wilton's Music Hall.
+Collaborations have included re-imagining music from the 1600s through the mid-20th century for the unlikely combination of trumpet and piano with Jonathan Freeman-Attwood, and five discs, mostly of Pienaar's own arrangements, have so far been recorded for the Linn label, the most recent (a neo-classical recital including a complete Stravinsky 'Pulcinella' Suite) released in early 2015.
+These arrangements are being published by Resonata Music, and the Stravinsky is slated for publication by Boosey and Hawkes.
+A sixth disc, recorded in 2017, comprises arrangements by Tim Jones.
+Further chamber music activities have included a popular cycles of the Brahms violin sonatas and Mozart’s sixteen mature violin sonatas at Wilton’s Music Hall with Peter Sheppard-Skaerved, performing Bach's Art of Fugue on harpsichords and chamber organs with Martin Knizia, and playing prominent London venues with violinist Giovanni Guzzo.

-Since 2005 Daniel-Ben Pienaar has been a member of the Royal Academy of Music teaching faculty assuming a variety of roles.
+Pienaar has been a member of the Royal Academy of Music teaching faculty, assuming a variety of roles, since 2005.
 Currently his undergraduate teaching includes elective courses on Bach, Mozart, Schubert and Piano Sonatas 1778-1854.
 He runs an interpretation seminar for master's degree students with cellist Neil Heyde and curates a series of repertoire and performance practice workshops for postgraduate pianists.
-Public talks on a wide range of performance-related topics are also a regular feature of his teaching.
-He views the performer's position in relation to the canonic repertoire as radically 'late' – both with respect to the works themselves, and to the performance traditions and great recorded performances that surround them.
-That implies taking critical stock of a gamut of expressive means, drawn from a variety of practices, in a personal and idiosyncratic way, and setting the (near-impossible?) challenge of making music without taking recourse to a ready-made 'interpretative' philosophy or commercial niche.
+Public talks on a wide range of performance-related topics are also a regular feature of his Academy work.
+He views the performer's position in relation to the canonic repertoire as radically 'late' – both with respect to the works themselves, and to the performance traditions and great recorded performances that surround them – demanding an active intervention from the performer.
+That implies taking critical stock of a gamut of expressive means, drawn from a variety of practices, in a personal and idiosyncratic way, and setting the challenge of making music without taking recourse to a ready-made 'interpretative' philosophy or commercial niche.

-His fascination with the recording process extends also to occasionally acting as producer: a number of recordings for the Academy's own recording label have appeared, including such diverse ventures as 'American Icons' (symphonic brass) and ensemble arrangements of Frank Zappa, and upcoming is a Liszt transcriptions CD by Chiyan Wong for Linn.
+His fascination with the recording process extends to acting occasionally as producer: a number of recordings for the Academy's own recording label have appeared, including such diverse ventures as 'American Icons' (symphonic brass) and ensemble arrangements of Frank Zappa.
+He has also produced a Liszt recital on historical and modern pianos by Olivia Sham for Avie, and an upcoming Liszt transcriptions programme by Chiyan Wong for Linn.